artificialcrafts/github-runner/README.md

 ### Notes

 - The workflow relies on the `/apps` mount exposed by the runner container.
 Adjust the mount or paths if your deployment scripts live elsewhere.
 - If your `deploy.sh` script rebuilds Docker images, ensure the runner UID has permission to access the socket.
-By default the container runs as the `runner` user; you may need to add it to the host Docker group ID (set `group_add` in `docker-compose.yml`).
+By default the container runs as the `runner` user; you may need to add it to the host Docker group ID (set `group_add` in `docker/docker-compose.yml`).
 - Restrict which workflows can target the runner by scoping `RUNNER_URL` to a single repository and assigning unique labels (`runs-on`).
 - Consider using GitHub environments with required reviewers/secrets for additional safety gates before deployments.

 ## Managing updates

-- To update the runner version, change `RUNNER_VERSION` in `Dockerfile` and rebuild.
+- To update the runner version, change `RUNNER_VERSION` in `docker/Dockerfile` and rebuild.
-- Keep the host patched and monitor `docker compose logs` for any registration failures.
+- Keep the host patched and monitor `docker compose -f docker/docker-compose.yml logs` for any registration failures.
 - Use multiple runner instances (with different `RUNNER_NAME` and `RUNNER_LABELS`) if you need parallel deployments per environment.